bprinty/vuex-reflect/docs/guide/models/properties.md

       body: '',
       author: {
         type: Author,
+        collapse: true,
-        collapse: 'author_id',
+        to: 'author_id',
       },
     };
   }
 }
 ```

-Similarly, `collapse` can take a callable that will accept the property data as input and return an object that will be added to the payload.
+Similarly, `collapse` can take a string that will be used to pull a value from nested objects to include in the payload.

 Explicitly declaring how models are related can assume many different types of patterns, and this library was built to accommodate as many as possible.
 For instance, sometimes related models are declared in the API using a key reference: